juhele/opengeodata/ERS_-_European_Radiometric_and_Spectrometry_format/ERS_color_styling/readme.md

 - then follow [these instructions](https://docs.qgis.org/3.40/en/docs/user_manual/style_library/style_manager.html#importing-items) to import into QGIS
 - contains definition of the color classes / gradient, can be used for styling both vector and raster layers in QGIS - [for details see this page in QGIS manual](https://docs.qgis.org/3.40/en/docs/user_manual/working_with_vector/vector_properties.html#graduated-renderer)

+### Vector layers (point layers) styles - QGIS QML / SLD

+- designed for particular variable, but can be switched to another using Layer properties / Symbology in QGIS
+- prepared styles for DHSR (dose rate, microSv/h)

 ## Color style used in PSI Bericht